shanapu/MyJailbreak/README.md

 #### Menu

 This plugins allows players to open a menu with ","-Key (buyammo) or command.
-It will show different menus for Terrorist, Counter-Terrorist Admin & Warden.
+It will show different menus for Terrorists, Counter-Terrorists Admin & Warden.
 The menu shows only features that are enabled per round (e.g at EventDays no Warden menu)